oehrij/Reconnect/README.md

 ## Reconnect_functions
 Reconnect - core, wrapper and summary functions, as well as general functions for processing geographic data.
-See [REMC documentation](https://github.com/oehrij/Reconnect/blob/main/doc/Reconnect_approach.pdf) for more details.

 ![Slide3](https://github.com/oehrij/Reconnect/assets/78751500/3745bdf7-de6c-4b7a-8b4f-4e149da0f675)

 ## CONN_functions
 Functions to compute a set of complementary connectivity-indicators at pixel-, patch- and landscape-level that were selected based on a literature review by Eluna Touratier and Jacqueline Oehri, within the framework of the Postdoc project: "Linking multispecies connectivity modelling and ecosystem services in the context of landscape urbanization" (see above).
 Type ```help(package = 'Reconnect', help_type = 'html')``` for a demonstration of the functions in the 'CONN_MPC_vignette'.
-See [REMC documentation](https://github.com/oehrij/Reconnect/blob/main/doc/Reconnect_approach.pdf) for more details.

 ![Slide4](https://github.com/oehrij/Reconnect/assets/78751500/16dd39f4-f783-409a-92ae-284b2bfb5480)

 ## MPC_functions
 The MPC_functions can derive metapopulation capacity (MPC) and -related indices from binary habitat distribution maps (shapefile, raster file or patch-area vector/patch-distance matrix).
 They additionally enable the individual setting of species-specific parameters, such as dispersal capacity and distance-decay function.
 The implemented MPC formula is based on [Hanski and Ovaskainen 2000](https://doi.org/10.1038/35008063), [Hanski 1994](151-162.https://doi.org/10.2307/5591), as well as the modifications suggested by [Schnell et al. 2013](https://doi.org/10.1111/cobi.12047).
 The R-code is largely based on the R-codes of [Huang et al. 2020](https://doi.org/10.1111/cobi.13364) and [Strimas-Mackey & Brodie 2018](https://doi.org/10.1002/eap.1739).
-Have a look at the [Full MPC report](https://oehrij.shinyapps.io/MPC_report/) and the [REMC documentation](https://github.com/oehrij/Reconnect/blob/main/doc/Reconnect_approach.pdf) for more details.
+Have a look at the [Full MPC report](https://oehrij.shinyapps.io/MPC_report/) for more details.

 ![Slide6](https://github.com/oehrij/Reconnect/assets/78751500/c2deca0f-f0bc-410f-81e3-094ceb80544d)

 ## NLMC_functions
 Functions for generating simulated and neutral landscapes.
-See [REMC documentation](https://github.com/oehrij/Reconnect/blob/main/doc/Reconnect_approach.pdf) for more details.

 ![Slide7](https://github.com/oehrij/Reconnect/assets/78751500/91203fd8-d2e2-4348-9317-09056ccaa183)